jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Image/Default-Agent-in-Public-Image.md

 Due to the objective factors of system upgrade and component upgrade, the following components may not be installed in the early Public Image.
 It is recommended that you check the current system installation status and complete the installation one by one.

-    * Note:
+    * Notification:
-      When the private images are imported to the installed scenario, please install other agents (except ifrit) under the external environment.
-After the private images are imported to JD Cloud environment, ifrit shall be installed on your own.
+      ifrit can automatically install and update JCS-Agent.
+In the scenario of importing image/image component update, it is recommended that you refer to the following instructions and install ifrit directly on the premise that the cloud-init and QGA in the Virtual Machines have been uninstalled.
+After the installation, wait up to 10 minutes for the installation or update of JCS-Agent.

 | Component Name    | Relevant Process Name    | Main Feature     | Influence when it is not installed    |